 From the acclaimed chefs to the most daring of dishes these are Abu Dhabi’s MICHELIN-starred restaurants.

 Abu Dhabi has received the MICHELIN seal of approval.
-With the unveiling of the first-ever MICHELIN Guide Abu Dhabi, the city received a total of three MICHELIN Stars.
+With the unveiling of the MICHELIN Guide Abu Dhabi 2023, the city received a total of four MICHELIN Stars.
 However, all the restaurants received one star, and there were no two or three-star restaurants in the capital.

 So, if you’re looking for a meal to remember – and one that got the inspectors excited, no less – here are Abu Dhabi’s MICHELIN-starred restaurants.